Orchard Links

 A: We keep a list of what is ready on a white board in the main store when you walk in OR right here on the homepage of this website.

 The list however, is more of a suggestion.
 Tastes vary and some prefer there apples on the tart or overripe side.
-If you are picking your own, you are welcome to sample apples while you are out there.
+If you are picking your own, we encourage you to sample as much as you'd like while you're out there (don't come back hungry 🤤 ).

 Q:Can I take my car out into the orchard